Saginaw Sting: 2009: Moving to the IFL

 A number of Sting and Xplosion players indicated at the end of the 2008 season that wages were in arrears from the owners.
-This led to an investigation of Johnson in his role as Sting General Manager.
-Trumbull, owner of Triple Threat Sports in Battle Creek, and Rivera, a Battle Creek police officer, have offered a deal to split ownership of the two teams, with Trumbell and Rivera owning the Sting, and Johnson receiving the Xplosion.
-Trumbull and Rivera have indicated that they plan for the Sting to move to the new Indoor Football League.
+This led to an investigation of Johnson in his role as Sting general manager.
+Trumbull, owner of Triple Threat Sports in Battle Creek, and Rivera, a Battle Creek police officer, offered a deal to split ownership of the two teams, with Trumbell and Rivera owning the Sting, and Johnson receiving the Xplosion.
+Trumbull and Rivera indicated that they planned for the Sting to move to the new Indoor Football League.
 The Sting looked to have put together a promising team with the re-signing of QB Damon Dowdell, and signing 2007 CIFL MVP, WR/RB Robert Height, but the team fared poorly on the field in the IFL.

 2011: Return to action

-Prior to the 2011 season, the team was purchased by San Diego–based business man, Mike Esposito.
-Esposito announced that the team would play in the newly formed Ultimate Indoor Football League, which Esposito was also the league's commissioner.
-He hired Stuart Schweigert as the Sting's Director of Player Development.
+Prior to the 2011 season, the team was purchased by San Diego–based businessman Mike Esposito.
+He announced that the team would play in the newly formed Ultimate Indoor Football League; Esposito was also the league's commissioner.
+He hired Stuart Schweigert as the Sting's director of player development.
 The Sting went on to win the Ultimate Bowl, with quarterback Tommy Jones setting several UIFL passing records and claiming the Ultimate Bowl's MVP honors.

 2012: Return to the CIFL

 On November 11, 2011, the Sting were acquired by Schweigert, Rob Licht and Jim O'Brien.
 The new ownership announced the same day that they would be moving the team back to the CIFL.
 On December 29, 2011, the Sting announced that 2011 interim head coach Vince Leveille would return as the full-time head coach for the 2012 season, but just 11 days before the team's first game, Leveille stepped down as the head coach, citing that his full-time job made him unavailable to do both.
 Defensive Coordinator Fred Townsend took over as the team's head coach.
-With an 8–0 record, the Sting returned to the CIFL playoffs for the first time since 2008, when they won the 2008 CIFL Championship Game and finished the season as the Atlantic Conferences's #2 seed.
+With an 8–0 record, the Sting returned to the CIFL playoffs for the first time since 2008, when they won the 2008 CIFL Championship Game and finished the season as the Atlantic Conference's #2 seed.
 In the 2012 CIFL Championship Game, the Sting defeated the Dayton Silverbacks 35–7, to win the CIFL championship.
-The title for the Sting was their 3rd in the last 4 seasons of playing.
+The title for the Sting was their third in the last four seasons of playing.

 2013

-The Sting's first move in its quest for a title defense in 2013 was re-signing head coach Fred Townsend to a 3-year contract extension.
+The Sting's first move in its quest for a title defense in 2013 was re-signing head coach Fred Townsend to a three-year contract extension.

 Ultimately, the Sting progressed to the 2013 CIFL Championship Game.
 With less than a minute to play, the team found itself on its opponent's nine-yard line down by one point.
-But due to the team's placekicker being suspended the previous week had nobody capable of kicking even a 24-yard chip shot, they were forced to attempt a touchdown.
+Due to the placekicker being suspended the previous week, the team had nobody capable of kicking even a 24-yard chip shot, and were forced to attempt a touchdown.
 They failed, giving the Erie Explosion the championship and a perfect season.